VictorLCosta/eCommerce-App/README.md

 ## Project structure

+The project was structured in two main folders: backend and frontend.

 ## Backend

 This project is built using ASP.NET Core 5.
 You can cd into API directory and say **dotnet restore** and then **dotnet watch run**.